Home Names Contact Us

 Nor could I find any record of Henry receiving visitors while in hospital.
 But that too is not surprising.
 His family lived in Batlow, which is a long way (about 280 miles/450 kilometers one way) from Gladesville; and the only means of travel in those times was by horse drawn carriage.

-Click the next link for more information about the Gladesville Mental Hospital.
+Click the next link for more information about the Gladesville Mental Hospital and its cemetery.

 Deceased: 22 June 1889 at Gladesville, New South Wales, Australia.
 Death certificate: Registration number 8959/1889; father " age 47 years"; "died Gladesville"; district Ryde, NSW.
 [There is another death certificates for a Henry John (registration number 14003/1889, but that is for his son.]